LiveComSollutions/livecom-android-documentation/sdk_exit_points.md

 }
 ```

 Default `callback` implementation always returns `true` from both methods.
 This means that internal SDK Product and Checkout screens will be opened when needed.
 If your implementation of these methods returns `false` (from one or both methods), then the corresponding screen will not be shown.
 And it's your responsibility to show some screen.
+Pay attention that `callback` field has nullable type.
+This is done in order you could prevent Activity context leak.
+For example if you start your activities inside this callback methods, you pass context in lambda expression to `callback` field. `LiveCom` - is object (singletone).
+It will keep your context whole application lifetime.
+Possibly much more then your Activity lifetime.
+Be sure to make this field `null` if your activity (passed to callback) is destroyed.

 Both methods have arguments.